tonethar/IGME-430-Spring-2021/hw-notes/HW-simple-models-HW.md

 ## IV.
 Walkthrough of *simple-mvc-example-done*

-- We will hit the key points of the videro linekd above (but you will still need to watch the video!)
+- We will hit the key points of the video linked above (but you will still need to watch the video!)

 ### IV-A. Get Mongo working
 - **server/app.js**